algorithm-archivists/algorithm-archive/contents/affine_transformations/affine_transformations.md

 \end{align},
 $$

-we would do the following computation:
+we would perform the following computation:

 $$
 \begin{bmatrix}